Schneegans/dynamic-badges-action/README.md

 :twisted_rightwards_arrows: `:twisted_rightwards_arrows:` | When you merged a branch.
 :fire: `:fire:` | When you removed something.
 :truck: `:truck:` | When you moved / renamed something.

+## Version Numbers

+Version numbers will be assigned according to the [Semantic Versioning](https://semver.org/) scheme.
+This means, given a version number MAJOR.MINOR.PATCH, we will increment the:

+1. MAJOR version when we make incompatible API changes,
+2. MINOR version when we add functionality in a backwards compatible manner, and
+3. PATCH version when we make backwards compatible bug fixes.